 One of our favorite backpacking in Southern California camping sites that I even fear to publish is Gould Mesa in the base of the Angeles Forest.
 From the parking area below JPL, this is a 2 mile, mostly flat hike to the campground.
 During the day you will see lots of people passing in front of your camp, but as the night falls, you will get this beautiful riverside area all to yourself.
 We find this to be one of the best backpacking camping sites for newbies.
 It’s not a long walk in or out, it’s flat and there is a creek nearby to keep the kids occupied all day!

 This campground is a first come first serve site, so you would need to get there super early on a weekend to make sure you procure a site.
 Week days are still busy, but less competitive.
 Fires are allowed in the established fire pits and there is one pit toilet for your use.

 Piedra Blanca Wilderness Camp

 You will need an Adventure Pass to park at the trailhead.
-Check in with the Ojai Ranger station before you head out to make sure a permit is not required.
+Note: the parking lot fills up VERY quickly on weekends, so plan to arrive no later than 8 a.m.
+Check in with the Ojai Ranger station before you head out to check on current fire restrictions.